Ashish-Code-01/360-influncer-agency/README.md

 # 360° Influencer Agency

-A modern React-based website for a full-service influencer marketing agency.
-This platform showcases our comprehensive services, case studies, and successful collaborations in the influencer marketing space.
+A modern React-based website for a full-service Influencer Marketing agency.
+This platform showcases our comprehensive services, case studies, and successful collaborations in the Influencer Marketing space.

 ## Features